Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 This is a game where people make up stories about wonderful, terrible, impossible, glorious things.
 All the characters and events portrayed in this work are fictional.
 Any resemblance to real

-people, real terrors, real monsters, or other horrifying realities of your home dimension is purely coincidental, but kinda hilarious.
+people, real terrors, real [[monsters]], or other horrifying realities of your home dimension is purely coincidental, but kinda hilarious.

 # Dedications